rikosintie/CookBook/Aruba/Procurve/Alias.md

   1/19  24d9213a9588  24:d9:21:3a:87:88 10.233.12.61     *COR_WIRED_VoI...
 MAC   20
 ```
 </br>
-You can can also use standard Linux regex in the pipe command.
+You can also use standard Linux regex in the pipe command.
 In this example, I wanted to display just ports 3/46, 3/47, 3/48.
 I used square brackets [] and then entered 6-8 in the brackets.
 You can see that it returned only the ports I was interested in.
 </br>
 </br>